Lexie-yw/Software-Engineering-Work/Report Materials/UX Design/UX.md

   * Simple in Style
   * Streamlined Workflow

-We then drafted our initial wireframe with powerpoint and implemented it in Figma, below is a short video about the low fidelity prototype we created with Figma.
+At the paper prototyping stage, considering the situation caused by the pandemic, we used teams and Figma these online collaboration tools instead.
+We first drafted our paper prototype with Powerpoint through teams and then implemented it in Figma(a prototype design tool).
+Below is a short video about the low fidelity prototype we created.

 <p align = "center">
 <img src="/Report%20Materials/UX%20Design/UX%20images/little-planet-prototype.gif" alt="User Persona Sketch" width="600"/>